Develop Smart Home Skills for Multiple Languages

 Because a smart home skill relies on cloud-connected devices, you should consider whether the devices that accompany your skill are available to customers and function correctly in a particular country/region.

 Provide testing instructions including test credentials for each language version of your skill.

 When you've completed these items, click Save and continue to move to the next page.

-When you have completed all of the requested information for each language version of your skill, the Submit for review button will be enabled, and you can submit the skill for certification.
+When you have completed all the requested information for each language version of your skill, to submit the skill for certification, click Submit for review.

-To help the certification team, you should respond to any requests for more information promptly.
+To help the certification team, respond promptly to requests for more information .